oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 #### 6.1.28 Translation

-It must be tested that the given source language and document language are not the same.
+It MUST be tested that the given source language and document language are not the same.

 The relevant path for this test is: